An esophagectomy is the removal of part or all of the esophagus. The esophagus is the tube that runs from the mouth to the stomach.

 Description of the Procedure

-- A laparoscopic procedure that uses several small cuts.
-A tiny camera and small tools are inserted in tubes placed in the cuts.
+- A laparoscopic procedure uses several small incisions in the belly or chest.
+A tiny camera and small tools are inserted in tubes placed in the incisions.
 The esophagus can be seen on a screen.
 The diseased area will be found and removed.

 How Long Will It Take?